 Jackson Pollock at work on Alchemy East Hampton N.Y.1969 / Herbert Matter / Courtesy Pollock-Krasner House and Study center

 “I feel the smallness of my own human scale next to that power, and I become completely aware of how I can experience a Homer painting in a way that can’t be replicated in a museum or anywhere else, no matter how many books I read.
 People touring the various sites who think they know Jackson Pollack, Thomas Hart Benton or the Wyeth’s may stumble on a surprising personal fact,” she says

 “Thomas Hart Benton was an avid musician and never far from his harmonica.
 Wyeth collected little tin soldiers throughout his childhood and held on to his collection as a touchstone.
 Some famous artists showed their art for close personal friends in their kitchen spaces.
 It makes their genius something even more relatable.”

-Other examples she provides includes David Ireland, a conceptual artist who purchased a former Victorian Italianate home in San Francisco’s Mission District.
+Other examples of artists’ homes she provides includes David Ireland, a conceptual artist who purchased a former Victorian Italianate home in San Francisco’s Mission District.
 While the structure seems “not in sympatico” to his signature style, once inside you’ll see polyurethane and everything glowing amber, transforming the space and making it his own.